Detroit Rock City (film): Plot

 Lex sneaks backstage with the concert loading crew but is caught and tossed over a fence where he tames a group of vicious dogs with a Frisbee, then saves Christine and the Volvo from two car thieves (who are responsible for stealing the car) at a nearby chop shop.
-Jam encounters his mother at an anti-Kiss rally, who forcibly takes his drumsticks before dragging him to a nearby church for confessional with a perverted priest who is more interested in salacious conversation, rather than an actual confession.
-He is then greeted by Beth Bumstein, a classmate who is moving to Ann Arbor.
-After admitting their feelings for each other, they have sex before parting ways, agreeing to maintain contact with each other.
-Jam, imbued with new confidence, returns to the rally and criticizes his mother's domineering ways and hypocrisy, telling her that her extreme religious views and controlling attitude have only caused him to despise religion and rebel.
+Jam encounters his mother at an anti-Kiss rally.
+She takes his drumsticks before dragging him to a nearby Cathedral for confession with a perverted priest who is more interested in salacious conversation than an actual confession.
+He is then greeted by classmate Beth Bumstein, who is moving to Ann Arbor.
+After admitting their feelings for each other, they have sex in the confession booth before parting ways, agreeing to maintain contact with each other, while Beth gives Jam a custom made shirt with his bands "Mystery" logo.
+Jam, imbued with new confidence, returns to the rally and criticizes his mother's domineering ways and hypocrisy, saying that her extreme religious views and controlling attitude have only caused him to rebel.
 He ultimately breaks her spirit by labelling her as a lousy mother and proclaiming to her and the rally attendees that he lost his virginity in a confessional booth.
 He then demands his drumsticks back, one of which she broke in half.
-She does so and apologizes to him, remarking to the crowd, "They grow up fast, don't they?".
+She complies and accepts his life choice.